Attacks by Islamic extremists in Bangladesh: Jogeshwar Roy

 On 21 February 2016 Jogeshwar Roy, a senior Hindu priest, was hacked to death and two worshippers were wounded in the Panchagarh district of northern Bangladesh.

 Rezaul Karim Siddique

 On 23 April 2016 A. F. M. Rezaul Karim Siddique, a professor of English at the University of Rajshahi, was hacked to death by several unidentified assailants while waiting for a bus to the university campus in Rajshahi city.
 ISIL later claimed responsibility for his death.

 Xulhaz Mannan and Mahbub Rabbi Tonoy

 Two days after Siddique's murder (25 April 2016), gay-rights activists Xulhaz Mannan and Mahbub Rabbi Tonoy were hacked to death by assailants who broke into Mannan's apartment in the Kalabagan neighborhood of Dhaka.
 Mannan was the editor of Bangladesh's first LGBT-themed magazine Roopbaan and an employee of USAID, Bangladesh.
 Tonoy was a prominent theater activist and co-organizer of the Rainbow Rally 2015.
-ISIL claimed responsibility for the attack.
+Ansar al-Islam, the Bangladeshi branch of Al-Qaeda claimed responsibility for the attack.